Add case names to plot

 cases is a character array

-or a cell array of strings, in which each row of the character array
+or a cell array of character vectors, in which each row of the character

-or each element of the cell array contains the case name of a point.
+array or each element of the cell array contains the case name of

+a point.
 Moving the mouse over the graph displays a pair of cross-hairs.
-If

 once, the graph displays the label corresponding to that point.
 Alternatively,